conix-security/audit-springbok/README.md

 You can select multiple files.
 For each file the tool will try to detect the equipment type.

-At the end of the importation, the tool launch the construction of ROBDD, which may very temporarily decrease the performance of the tool.
+At the end of the importation, the tool launches the construction of ROBDD, which may very temporarily decrease the performance of the tool.

 #### Open project

 You can open saved project `File → Open project`.

-One again, the tool launch the construction of ROBDD, which may very temporarily decrease the performance of the tool.
+Once again, the tool launches the construction of ROBDD, which may very temporarily decrease the performance of the tool.

 #### Save project